 Again, let me emphasize that there's no "one-size-fits-all" solution to a tent's space capacity.
 Some are made for single-person use while others are for aggregate use.

 Before you pick a tent, make sure that you are aware of how many people will use it.
+Our sizing guide would be perfect for you.
 If you are just car camping, you are free to choose big units as that can support large groups.

 If you are hiking or trekking in a group, it is recommended that you get one-person or two-person tents.
 In this way, you will not be burdened by weight.